TronCash/skycoin/INTEGRATION.md

 }
 ```

-#### Using skycoin as a library in other applications
+#### Using troncash as a library in other applications

-Address validation is available through a C wrapper, `libskycoin`.
+Address validation is available through a C wrapper, `libtroncash`.

-See the [libskycoin documentation](/lib/cgo/README.md) for usage instructions.
+See the [libtroncash documentation](/lib/cgo/README.md) for usage instructions.

-### Checking Skycoin node connections
+### Checking TRONCash node connections

 #### Using the CLI